wsor4035/dev.luanti.org/content/compiling/windows.md

 pacman -Syu
 ```

-The terminal will then ask you to close it when done, proceed with doing so and then open the MSYS2 CLANG64 environment whose icon has a dark orange background.
+The terminal will then ask you to close it when done, proceed with doing so.
+Then open the MSYS2 CLANG64 environment whose icon has a dark orange background.
 (For information on what the different environments do, see [Environments](https://www.msys2.org/docs/environments/) in MSYS2's documentation)

 ## Compiling
-First install all the necessary dependencies:
+Install all the necessary dependencies:

 ```bash
 pacman -S git mingw-w64-clang-x86_64-{clang,cmake,ninja,curl-winssl,libpng,libjpeg-turbo,freetype,libogg,libvorbis,sqlite3,openal,zstd,gettext,luajit,SDL2}
 ```

 Navigate to some folder where you want to clone the Luanti repository.
-To get out of MSYS' home folder and into your regular users folder, you would want to enter something like this:
+To get out of MSYS2's home folder and into your regular users folder, you would want to enter something like this:

 ```bash
 cd /c/Users/$USER/Desktop